This post may contain affiliate links. As an Amazon Associate we earn from qualifying purchases.

 Many cooperative extensions offer soil testing.
 Unfortunately some don’t.
 Find your local office with our Cooperative Extension Directory.

 If yours doesn’t offer soil testing, consider purchasing a home kit.
 While most likely not as reliable as the ones the professionals use, it will give you an idea of what is missing from the soil.
-See the Resources section at the end of this article.
+See the Resources section at the end of this article for where to shop.

 Once you know what the soil needs, you can shop strategically for fertilizer.
 Let’s take a look at a few things you shouldn’t add to the soil because you “read somewhere that it’s good for roses.”